Confidential Post-Traumatic Stress Disorder (PTSD) Assessment and Testing in Texas

-Our mental health professionals gather comprehensive background information about your symptoms, life events, and overall functioning to determine if the criteria for PTSD are met.
-Early diagnosis and intervention are vital as they significantly improve your prognosis by addressing the symptoms and supporting you and managing the impact that trauma has had on your life.
+Early diagnosis and intervention are vital as they significantly improve your prognosis.
+Effective treatment can address the symptoms and support you in managing the impact that trauma has had on your life.

-BreakThrough by BasePoint Accepts Insurance for PTSD Disorder Treatment
+BasePoint BreakThrough Accepts Insurance for PTSD Treatment

 Call us today to schedule a same day assessment at (972) 325-2633 or fill out our inquiry form.

-Find Out About Our Young Adult Treatment Admissions Process
+Find Out About Our Treatment Admissions Process

 Contact Us Form